- Staff

 James holds a dual bachelor’s degree from Susquehanna University in Selinsgrove, PA, in Economics and Political Science with a minor in Sociology and has also completed graduate-level classes at Hyderabad Central University in India.

-James currently lives in the mountains outside of Denver, CO, with his one-eyed dog Otis.
-He loves all the adventures that can be found right outside his door – rock climbing, hiking, camping, and so much more.
-He’s on a mission to visit the highest point of each US state and has checked 15 off the list!
+James currently lives with his one-eyed dog, Otis.
+He loves rock climbing, hiking, and camping, and he’s on a mission to visit the highest point of each US state – he has checked 15 off the list!

 Close